Nyaradzo20/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 Prototype: void _puts(char *str);
 FYI: The standard library provides a similar function: puts.
 Run man puts to learn more.
 -used the same code from number 2,i just added _putchar (str[length]) for printing purposes

+4>>>Write a function that prints a string, in reverse, followed by a new line.
+Prototype: void print_rev(char *s);
+So first you use the ford loop to find the length loop through the length and -1 for the null char and decrement length ---